phaserjs/phaser/README.md

 * Animation now guards against _frameData being null (thanks @lucbloom #1033)
 * Tilemap.swap now accurately swaps from A to B and from B to A (thanks @noidexe #1034)
 * BitmapData.resize fixed to update the crop property too, resolves issues with images getting cut off with BitmapData.load.
+* OrientationSprite fix as it's not using PIXI.TextureCache anymore (thanks @DarkDev- #1036)

 ### Migration Guide